What You’ll Learn 🎯

 Additional resources

-When analyzing data, we are often only interested in specific information, such as the maximum, minimum, or RMS value of the signal.
-Other times, we would like to note when a specific event happened, either during data acquisition itself or in post-processing.
+When analyzing data, we are often interested only in specific information, such as the maximum, minimum, or RMS value of a signal.
+At other times, it may be important to record when a specific event occurred, either during data acquisition or in post-processing.

-With this in mind, Dewesoft has implemented a series of markers and cursors—powerful tools that make complex data analysis easier—called Event markers, User notes, Cursors, and Processing markers.
+With this in mind, Dewesoft has implemented a series of markers and cursors—powerful tools that simplify complex data analysis—called Event Markers, User Notes, Cursors, and Processing Markers.

-In this lesson, we will show you not only how to work with these tools but also when you should use each type.
+In this lesson, we will demonstrate not only how to use these tools but also when each type should be applied.

-Some information regarding User notes has additionally already been covered in our Visual Display Widgets PRO training, specifically the Recorder and Vertical recorder section.
+Some information regarding User Notes has already been covered in our Visual Display Widgets PRO training, specifically in the Recorder and Vertical recorder section.

 What are event markers?